27 Performance Metrics

 ROC curves have one weakness and it is that neither of the measures plotted depends on prevalence.
 In cases in which prevalence matters, we may instead make a precision-recall plot.
 The idea is similar, but we instead plot precision against recall:

 Up to now we have described evaluation metrics that apply exclusively to categorical data.
-Specifically, for binary outcomes, we have described how sensitivity, specificity, accuracy, and \(F_1\) can be used as quantification.
+Specifically, for binary outcomes, we have described how sensitivity, specificity, accuracy, and \(F_1\) can be used to quantify performance.
 However, these metrics are not useful for continuous outcomes.

 In this section, we describe how the general approach to defining “best” in machine learning is to define a loss function, which can be applied to both categorical and continuous data.